Planning For a Baby

 If you’re thinking about starting a family, it’s natural to have concerns about your baby’s health and your own.
 In the past, women with diabetes were discouraged from having a baby.
 Thankfully, this is no longer the case.
-Exceptions may apply, however, to women who have experienced eye complications, kidney damage, or have heart disease.
+Exceptions may apply, however, to women who have experienced eye complications, kidney damage, or who have heart disease.

 Making the decision

-If you’re thinking about starting a family, you and your partner should first consult with your endocrinologist.
+If you’re thinking about starting a family, you and your partner should first consult with your Healthcare Provider.
 This is an important step to help you determine any potential risks and ways to reduce them.
 It’s ultimately your decision, but it’s best to be informed and ready for the journey ahead.
 It’s an exciting but anxious time, so move forward with all the facts on your side.